-When casting a film, it isn’t just looking at a picture and deciding that so-and-so is the prettiest and looks like the character, so they deserve the role.
+When casting a film, it isn’t just looking at a picture and deciding that so-and-so was the prettiest and looked like the character so they deserve the role.
 There is a long process.

-This process includes, but is not limited to, submitting a reel of previous work for the casting directors to see, auditioning, a second round of auditions, an audition with other cast members to see if there is chemistry, and even contract negotiations.
+This process includes, but is not limited to, submitted a reel of previous work for the casting directors to see, auditioning, a second round of auditions, an audition with other cast members to see if there is chemistry and even contract negotiations.
 The actors have to impress casting directors, directors, writers and producers.

-It isn’t just picking randomly - these casting directors have to know exactly what they are getting into.
-It is only after they have picked the actors and signed contracts that the cast list is released.
+It isn’t just picking randomly, these casting directors have to know exactly what they are getting into.
+It is only after they had picked the actors and signed contracts that the cast list is released.
 The decision is finished before the fans even have the chance to complain.